beckyphan/beckyphan.github.io/_posts/2021-01-16-react_redux_portfolio_project.markdown

 When a user is logged in, they'll be redirected to their Bebes page where they can see existing Bebes or add a new one.
 If they click into a Bebe, they'll be able to add days and add tracking data to the days, etc.

-The other piece I need to do is keep a user logged in.
+The last piece I wanted to do is keep a user logged in.
 As the user's info is held in the redux store and I am checking into the store to detect a user to authorize view of a page, the page will be inaccessible or will not load accurate if there is a refresh causing the store to disappear.
 I could use localStorage to hold a token with the user's information, however, the way my components are currently set up to pull information to display be accessing the store, I would also need access to other properties in my store.

 To do this, I used Redux Persist and updated my index.js file accordingly.

+Future steps: Some ideas I want to implement in future versions of my project would be to display a calendar of days, rather than just created days.
+It would be visually appealing, as well as help with user experience in understanding which days contain data, etc.

+A walkthough of my project will be posted here at some point!
+Stay tuned!